mathesar-foundation/mathesar/docs/docs/user-guide/data-explorer.md

 ## Exploration and access controls

-- The Data Explorer will now allow you to modify any data.
+- The Data Explorer will not allow you to modify any data.
 It is a read-only reporting tool.

-- Your ability to view data in the Data Explorer is determined by the privileges of your PostgreSQL [role](./roles.md).
+- Your ability to view data in the Data Explorer is determined by the privileges of the PostgreSQL [role](./roles.md) you're using.

 - All [collaborators](./collaborators.md) can see (and modify) the same set of explorations.
 (This is the same way that access control works for [metadata](./metadata.md)).